openvswitch/ovs/Documentation/internals/contributing/coding-style.rst

 Try to avoid casts.
 Don't cast the return value of malloc().

-The "sizeof" operator is unique among C operators in that it accepts two very different kinds of operands: an expression or a type.
+The ``sizeof`` operator is unique among C operators in that it accepts two very different kinds of operands: an expression or a type.
 In general, prefer to specify an expression, e.g. ``int *x = xmalloc(sizeof *x);``.
-When the operand of sizeof is an expression, there is no need to parenthesize that operand, and please don't.
+When the operand of ``sizeof`` is an expression, there is no need to parenthesize that operand, and please don't.

 Use the ``ARRAY_SIZE`` macro from ``lib/util.h`` to calculate the number of